OVGU-VET-TechEd/ASSET_AI_Learning_Nuggets/LO1.1.1_Human_Centered_AI_in_TVET_Lesson_Design.md

 ---

-# Human-Centered AI in TVET Lesson Design
+# Human-Centred Mindset- Human Agency in the Age of AI

-**A Workshop on Ethical AI Integration in Technical and Vocational Education**
+**A virtual training course on Ethical AI Integration in Technical and Vocational Education**

 > **Learning Objective (Acquire Level):** Develop a human-centered mindset and understand ethical, pedagogical, and AI concepts to make informed decisions on using AI in TVET teaching.